Canada Learning Code seeks to grow our Program Delivery Team!

 - The opportunity to participate in part-time courses and workshops for free

-- Be part of a growing team that is changing the digital literacy education industry in a big way
+- Be part of a growing team that is changing the computer science education industry in a big way